 The Postman CLI doesn’t support OAuth 2.0 authentication.
 To learn how to use an OAuth 2.0 token with the Postman CLI, see OAuth 2.0 overview.

-To run a monitor in your CI/CD pipeline, do the following:
+To configure a monitor for your CI/CD pipeline, do the following:

-Click Monitors in the sidebar and select the monitor you want to run.
+Click Monitors in the sidebar, then select the monitor you configured earlier.

 Select View more actions > Run using Postman CLI in the upper right of the workbench.